$A_\infty / L_\infty$ structure and alternative action for WZW-like superstring field theory: Introduction and Summary

-We expect that our new WZW-like actions would provide a first step to construct complete actions for heterotic and type II string field theories.
+We expect that our new WZW-like actions would provide a first step to construct complete actions for heterotic and type II string field theories\footnote{See a new result given by K.Goto and H.Kunitomo, arXiv:1606.07194.}.
 Actually, an action for open superstring field theory including the R sector was constructed \cite{Kunitomo:2015usa} by starting with this type of WZW-like action: The R string field couples to the Berkovits theory for the NS sector gauge-invariantly on the basis of (not the conventional but) this type of WZW-like gauge structure.
-We would like to mention that although we expect that our new WZW-like actions are also equivalent to the conventional WZW-like actions, the all order equivalence of these has not been proven: we will show lower-order equivalence to the conventional WZW-like actions only.
+We would like to mention that although we expect that our new WZW-like actions are also equivalent to the conventional WZW-like actions, the all order equivalence of these has not been proven: We will show lower-order equivalence to the conventional WZW-like actions only.